 Premier Marinas' Port Solent Marina is located in the upper reaches of Portsmouth Harbour, just outside the city of Portsmouth and close to the A3(M) London to Portsmouth road and the M27 motorway.
 How to find the marina by road, rail, air and sea are described here.
-Contact the marina if you have any other queries about finding the South Coast marina.

 Approaching Port Solent Marina by Sea

 The following notes are provided as a guide to approaching Port Solent by sea.
 Visitors to Port Solent should however make sure that they are aware of all navigational dangers by consulting up-to-date charts and pilot books.
 Visitors should also be aware of the Queen’s Harbour Master Rules and Regulations that apply to Portsmouth Harbour as well as current Notices to Mariners and weather and tides before planning a visit.
 Port Solent tide tables are available showing approximate lock free flow times and tide heights to local time and chart datum.
 No adjustment is required for British Summer Time.
 View Port Solent tide tables.